 Centered upon NW 23rd Avenue, Nob Hill feels miles away from the bustling districts of downtown.
 Along its leafy tree-lined streets lie a cascade of lovely Victorian houses.
 Many of its elegant restored mansions now house trendy restaurants, cafes, and boutique shops.

 Besides its coffee culture & cuisine, Nob Nill is also a fantastic choice for nature lovers.
-Northwest Portland is close to the city’s best green spaces, including Washington Park and Forest Park.
+Northwest Portland is close to the city’s finest green spaces, including Washington Park and Forest Park.
 Both are within walking distance and well-connected to the area via several public transportation options.

 Portland International Guesthouse